Thank you so much. I would recommend your company to absolutely everyone in need of help. You always asked questions to ensure proper performance.

 There are several important factors that determine a nanny’s earning potential.
 Like with other professions, the more experience and education a nanny has, the more her earning potential will be.

-Nannies who have a college degree and nine years of full-time nanny experience can command a hire wage than a nanny who has two years of full-time nanny experience and no college degree.
+Nannies who have a college degree and nine years of full-time nanny experience can command a higher wage than a nanny who has two years of full-time nanny experience and no college degree.

 Nannies who hold special licenses or certifications typically out earn nannies who don’t.
 Licensed teachers, counselors or nurses, for example, can command a hire salary than those without those certifications.